-A rotary shear CTL system uses a flying shear mechanism that cuts material while the coil continues moving through the line.
+A rotary shear CTL system cuts material while the strip continues moving through the line.
 Instead of stopping for each cut, synchronized rotating blades match material speed to produce precise sheet lengths without interrupting flow.
+This coordinated motion between the material and the shear allows for consistent, high-speed processing without the delays associated with traditional start-stop systems.

 When Rotary Shear CTL Systems Are Ideal